-One of the most enjoyable elements of these explorations has been the country's rich and diverse cuisine.
+One of the most enjoyable elements of exploring the Dalmatian coast is sampling the rich and diverse cuisine of Croatia.
 Croatian cooking is a mixture of Mediterranean, Balkans, Ottoman and Central European elements, sometimes neatly separated and often irretrievably combined into dishes that manage to share and combine these different influences, such as the one we present in this post.

 Although Dalmatia is justly famous for its wonderful seafood, the first local dish we present here is a meaty one: pašticada (to be precise: dalmatinska pašticada), a hearty slow-cooked beef stew, distinguished by its very tender meat, by its rich and copious vegetable-based sauce, but most importantly by its complex fusion of different flavours, invariably including sweet fruit and insufficiently described as sweet-and-sour.